kounkou/kounkou.github.io/_posts/2019-06-13-loop-invariant-proof.md

 ## Final thoughts

-We just demonstrated that the result of executing the buble sort, the result will produce a sorted array.
-I hope this article helped you put some logic on an algorithm as simple as the buble sort and much more !
+We just demonstrated that the result of executing the buble sort is a sorted array.
+I hope this article will help you put some logic on an algorithm as simple as the buble sort and much more !
-I recall reading 'La Logique des Prédicats du Premier Ordre' in Congo, today I can say that reading the loop invariants method makes me connect the dots looking backward...

 ## References